Graeme Shinnie: Wigan Athletic

+He returned to Aberdeen on loan in January 2023.
+In June 2023 he signed a permanent three-year contract, and was designated captain.

+He made his 600th professional appearance on 8 March 2025, scoring a goal, in a Scottish Cup match against Queen's Park.

+On his 300th appearance for the club in all competitions, Shinnie captained Aberdeen in the 2025 Scottish Cup final which they won on penalties against Celtic (he was among the four Aberdeen players to score their penalties) for a first win in the competition for 35 years; as well as joining a small group of players to win the trophy with two clubs outside the Old Firm, he became the first man to lift the cup as captain of two different teams.

 International career

 Shinnie made his debut for the Scotland national under-21 football team in April 2012.
 On 29 September 2015, he was called up to the senior squad for games against Poland and Gibraltar.
 He was called up again in October 2017, and in May 2018.

 Shinnie made his full Scotland debut on 29 May 2018, in a 2–0 defeat to Peru.
 In March 2019 he was selected to play at left-back in a UEFA Euro 2020 qualifying match away to Kazakhstan, but was at fault for one of the goals as Scotland lost 3–0; in the aftermath, Shinnie acknowledged that he had performed poorly and would be unlikely to be selected again once Andy Robertson and Kieran Tierney were available.

 Personal life

 Shinnie is the younger brother of fellow footballer Andrew Shinnie, who joined him at Inverness in 2011.
 The first time that the two brothers faced each other in a competitive game was in a 2016–17 Scottish Cup semi-final, between Andrew's Hibernian and Graeme's Aberdeen.
 The brothers grew up in Cove Bay and attended Kincorth Academy.